Emily Woodcock, Ann Arbor Canvass Director

 He has led the fight for clean, renewable energy production while serving at Repower America, the Michigan State AFL-CIO and most recently as the Michigan Director of Clean Water Action.
 Nic’s commitment to serving the community goes beyond conservation efforts by serving as Vice Chair of the Old News Boys of Greater Lansing.

 Mary Brady began working with Clean Water Action in May of 2006.
 While completing her degree at Michigan State University, Mary took on the roles of field manager and senior field manager within Clean Water Action’s canvass.
 In September of 2007, Mary became a Canvass Director with Indiana’s largest consumer rights organization, Citizen’s Action Coalition.
-Despite all she learned there and the great friends she made, she just could not wait to return to her home state.
-Her love for Michigan, its natural wonders, and its people brought Mary back to Clean Water Action in November of 2009.
-She has been working as East Lansing’s Canvass Director since that time.
-Mary has also spent some of her time engaging past members of the organization, organizing events, and fundraising.
-In her free time, Mary enjoys reading, gardening, cooking, snowshoeing, canoeing, and spending time with her boyfriend, her cats, and her friends.
+Despite all she learned there and the great friends she made, Mary could not wait to return to the home state she loves so much.
+Mary took over as the East Lansing Field Canvass Director in December 2009 and stayed in that role until June 2013.
+Mary now serves as the East Lansing Campaigns Organizer, working to build strong coalitions and active member volunteers.
+In her free time, Mary enjoys reading, gardening, cooking, snowshoeing, canoeing, and spending time with her husband, her family, and her friends.

 Margi Armstrong, Lake St. Clair Program Organizer